agas1911/firestick-loader/README.md

 ***Current Project Testing Status (Using FireOS 5.0.5):***

-- If 5.2.1.0 Is Detected At Launch, The Update Protection Script Will Automatically Run
+- If FireOS 5.2.1.0 Is Detected At Launch, The Update Protection Script Will Automatically Run

 - No Root Downgrade Option (PARTIAL BRICK-PROTECTION / IN TESTING / SEE NOTES!)